CallidusRobot/Documentation/CAD.md

 # CAD
-## TODO
+## TODO design
-- Cannon/Camera/ToF assembly
+- Cannon diffusor
-- Top cover with DMD, accelerometer and magnetometer mounts
 - RFID/Line sensor assembly
-- Inner frame with PCB, speaker holder and battery holder
+- Camera/ToF assembly

 ## Remarks
 - Magnetometer and accelerometer should be on-axis and away from electric/magnetic fields